VIA C3: Contracts

-VIA's embedded platform products have reportedly (2005) been adopted in Nissan's car series, the Lafesta, Murano, and Presage.
-These and other high volume industrial applications are starting to generate big profits for VIA as the small form factor and low power advantages close embedded deals.
+Among other industrial applications, VIA's embedded platform products were reportedly adopted in Nissan's 2006 car series: the Lafesta, Murano, and Presage.

 Legal issues

 On the basis of the IDT Centaur acquisition, VIA appears to have come into possession of at least three patents, which cover key aspects of processor technology used by Intel.
 On the basis of the negotiating leverage these patents offered, in 2003 VIA arrived at an agreement with Intel that allowed for a ten-year patent cross license, enabling VIA to continue to design and manufacture x86 compatible CPUs.
 VIA was also granted a three-year period of grace in which it could continue to use Intel socket infrastructure.